-Based on WHO’s SHAKE Technical Package for Salt Reduction, our core set of evidence-based salt reduction strategies target the three areas where salt is most commonly found: packaged food, food consumed outside the home and food prepared outside the home.
+Based on WHO’s SHAKE Technical Package for Salt Reduction, our core set of evidence-based salt reduction strategies target the three areas where salt is most commonly found: packaged food, food prepared in the home and food prepared outside the home.
 Detailed information on each strategy can be found here.

 - Front of pack warning labels